Scoppio/RagnarokEngine3/Tutorials/Tutorial 3 - Creating new entities/README.md

-# Tutorial 3 - Creating new Entities
+Tutorial 3 - Creating new Entities
 ---

-Based on the post from the original author, found on the Web Archive (enlightened be the archivists and bibliotecarians)
+Based on the post from the original author, found on the Web Archive

 ## How to